jtnystrom/Discount/README.md

 The minimizer (universal hitting) set is used to split the input into bins and superkmers.
 The above command uses the included PASHA minimizer set `pasha_all_55_10`, which is ideal for k=55, m=10.
 It can be used for any k >= 55.
 For 28 <= k < 55, `pasha_all_28_10` should be used instead.
-For other values of m and k, or to get optimal performance, please obtain or generate your own PASHA set ([see below](#generating-a-universal-hitting-set)).
+For other values of m and k, or to get optimal performance, you should obtain or generate your own PASHA set ([see below](#generating-a-universal-hitting-set)).

 All example commands shown here accept multiple input files.
 The FASTQ and FASTA formats are supported,